Black Widow Spiders: Nature's Odd Couple

 Identifying Black Widow Spiders

-When you think of a black widow, you probably think of the female.
+When you think of a black widow spider, you probably think of the female.
 They are shiny black spiders with a telltale red hourglass on their abdomen.
 The hourglass can be a lighter orange or yellow, but when you see the hourglass shape, you’ll probably know not to get too close.
 The males are half the size of a female and often lighter in color.
 They have red or pink spots across their back that differentiates them from other spiders.

 Black Widow Webs